johansenja/qdocs/README.md

 - Querying a constant's instance and singleton methods by regular expression, returning the methods whose names match the given pattern
 - Providing detailed information about active record attributes, if the constant being queried is an ActiveRecord model

+It has minimal dependencies (probably nothing extra, if your application uses rails or another common web framework)

 ## Installation